SunHaotian14/sunhaotian-pages/content/authors/admin/_index.md

 - Visitors -->
 ---

 Welcome to my site!

 I am SUN Haotian, post-graduate student of Electrical Engineering.
 My research interests include precise fault location, power quality indices(especially voltage sags/dips events) monitoring and analyzing with optimization algorithms and deep learning techniques.
-I've participed in several projects driven by the Power Electronics and Renewable Energy Center(PEREC) and the China Electric Power Research Institute.
+I've participed in several projects on power quality issues which were driven by the Power Electronics and Renewable Energy Center(PEREC) and the China Electric Power Research Institute.